Automattic/notifications-panel/README.md

 ### Authentication domain

 When developing the app locally we need to fake its base URL because of the way that user authentication works.
-The [OAuth application](https://developer.wordpress.com/apps/52716) will only respond to a select number of domain origins.
+The [OAuth application](https://developer.wordpress.com/apps/56641) will only respond to a select number of domain origins.
 Thus the following line will need to exist in your local `/etc/hosts` file.
 The app will be served at this address when running the development server.

 ```
-127.0.0.1 notifications.dev
+127.0.0.1 notifications.localhost
 ```

 ### Installation